 Shivanjani Lal

-The 2023 Vida Lahey Memorial Travelling Scholarship has been awarded to Fijian-Australian artist and curator Shivanjani Lal, who will travel to Canberra, Queensland, Fiji and Bangladesh to research Australia's role in the history of Fijian indentured labour and undertake two printmaking residencies.
+The 2023 Vida Lahey Memorial Travelling Scholarship was awarded to Fijian-Australian artist and curator Shivanjani Lal, who travelled to Canberra, Queensland, Fiji and Bangladesh to research Australia's role in the history of Fijian indentured labour and undertook two printmaking residencies.

 2021